 Since I was the primary care giver for Milo, I became very attune to his every behavior.
 I knew when a seizure was about to hit, I knew when he was clustering, and I knew when he was clear.
 I was on constant alert with sleep a commodity at this point.
 I even installed a camera to monitor him while away from

 home.
 We didn’t want to miss a seizure and have potentially not survive it.
 Through it all, I still felt we could overcome this, after all, he was our retirement buddy.
 He HAD to survive this!

 By January 2017, we were no closer to having the seizures controlled.
 One Friday night, Milo wouldn’t stop seizing and we ended up taking him to the emergency hosptal where they put him in a medically induced coma with the intent to ‘reset’ his brain to stop the activity.
-This was the longest and most fearful weekend of our lives with our boy.
+This was the longest and most fearful weekend of our lives with Milo.

 By Sunday, he was out of the coma and all activity had stopped.
 We were able to bring him home and felt hopeful this was the turnaround we were looking for.
 Unfortunately, that was short lived and within the week he had another seizure and was put on a fourth and final medication, Potassium Bromide.

 The neurologist told us that by the time a fourth medication is added, consideration should be given for Milo’s quality of life.
 He would not return to his vibrant, youthful life as we knew it.
-He didn’t have much of a quality of life at this point given the terrible side effects of all the combined medications.
+He didn’t have much of a quality of life at this point given the terrible side effects of all the medications.
 The truth was staring us in the face..we knew what we had to do.